QuantEcon/book-networks-public/code_book/ch_mcs.md

 ### Convergence of the empirical distribution to $\psi^*$

-We begin by creating a Markov Chain object (from the quantecon package) taking the transition matrix from Benhabib et al. (2015).
+We begin by creating a Markov Chain object, taking $P_B$ as the transition matrix.

 ```{code-cell}
 mc = qe.MarkovChain(P_B)